cloudutsukpilot/sakharams.github.io/_posts/certification/2024-06-05-az-500-azure-security-engineer-associate.md

     > You can integrate a web app only to a dedicated subnet of a virtual network that does not have any connected resources.
 The subnet can have service endpoints, but subnet delegation should either not be configured or must be configured to the Microsoft.Web/serverFarms service
     {: .prompt-tip}

+54. You are designing a solution that must meet FIPS 140-2 Level 3 compliance in Azure.
+Where should the solution maintain encryption keys.
+Select only one answer.
+  + [x] a managed HSM
+  + [ ] a software-protected Azure key vault
+  + [ ] an Azure SQL Manage Instance database
+  + [ ] an HSM-protected Azure key vault

+    > A managed HSM is level 3-compliant.
+An HSM-protected key vault is level 2-compliant.
+A software-protected key vault is level 1-complaint.
+SQL is not FIPS 104-2 level 3 compliant.
+    {: .prompt-tip}

+55. You are configuring automatic key rotation for an encryption key stored in Azure Key Vault.
+You need to implement an alert to be triggered five days before the keys are rotated.
+What should you use?
+Select only one answer.
+  + [ ] an action group alert
+  + [ ] Application Insights
+  + [x] Azure Event Grid
+  + [ ] Microsoft Defender for Key Vault

+    > Using Event Grid triggers the Microsoft.KeyVault.CertificateNearExpiry event.
+Key Vault cannot be monitored by using Application Insights.
+Defender for Key Vault is used to alert for unusual and unplanned activities.
+Key Vault key expiration cannot be monitored by using action group alerts.
+    {: .prompt-tip}

+56. You have a Linux virtual machine in an on-premises datacenter that is used as a forwarder for Microsoft Sentinel by using CEF-formatted logs.
+The timestamp on events retrieved from the forwarder is the time the agent on the forwarder received the event, not the time the event occurred on the system it came from.
+You need to ensure that Microsoft Sentinel receives the time the event was generated.
+What should you do?
+Select only one answer.
+  + [ ] Run cef_gather_info.py on CEF forwarder.
+  + [ ] Run cef_gather_info.py on each system that sends events to the forwarder.
+  + [ ] Run TimeGenerated.py on each system that sends events to the forwarder.
+  + [x] Run TimeGenerated.py on the CEF forwarder.

+57. Your company uses Azure DevOps with branch policies configured.
+Which of the following is TRUE with regards to branch policies?
+(Choose all that apply.)
+  + [x] It enforces your team's change management standards.
+  + [ ] It controls who can read and update the code in a branch.
+  + [x] It enforces your team's code quality.
+  + [ ] It places a branch into a read-only state.